alextsolovikos/alextsolovikos.github.io/_pages/cv.md

 <p><strong>Graduate Researcher</strong>, The University of Texas at Austin <span style="float:right;">[August 2018 - Present]</span></p>

--   Currently developing **reinforcement learning algorithms for control of high-dimensional systems**, with an emphasis on turbulent flows.
+-   Developing **reinforcement learning algorithms for control of high-dimensional systems**, with an emphasis on turbulent flows.
+-   Main contributor to two collaborative National Science Foundation grants worth a total of nearly $1M.
--   Developed a transformer model with a dynamics-aware Gaussian process head for **trajectory prediction**.
+-   Combining transformer models with dynamics-aware Gaussian processes for **trajectory prediction**.
--   Developed **large-scale numerical simulations** of turbulent boundary layers.
+-   Developing **large-scale numerical simulations** of turbulent boundary layers.
--   Designed **model-predictive control algorithms and reduced-order models** for control of coherent structures in turbulent flows.
+-   Designing **model-predictive control algorithms and reduced-order models** for control of coherent structures in turbulent flows.
 -   Developed sparse dynamic mode decomposition for control and estimation of high-dimensional systems.
--   Developed a multiple-model dynamic mode decomposition framework for flowfield and parameter estimation.
+-   Proposed a multiple-model dynamic mode decomposition framework for flowfield and parameter estimation.
--   Developed algorithms for **stochastic optimal control** of nonlinear systems using Gaussian processes.
+-   Developing algorithms for **stochastic optimal control** of nonlinear systems using Gaussian processes.
 -   Contributed to the development of **distributed covariance steering** algorithms.
--   Contributed to two National Science Foundation grants worth a total of nearly $1M.

 <p><strong>Undergraduate/Associate Researcher</strong>, National Technical University of Athens <span style="float:right;">[May 2017 - July 2018]</span></p>